Your guide to Slack for higher education

 - Select a channel and choose an emoji

-Bonus tip: Add an integration such as Polly from Slack’s App Directory in order to run live, in-channel polls and surveys during or after classes.
+Bonus tip: Add an integration like Polly from Slack’s App Directory in order to run live, in-channel polls and surveys during or after classes.

 2. Running a connected campus